Food always tastes better outdoors, but when it’s eaten beneath a twinkling canopy of stars in the outback, it’s truly unforgettable.

 After tucking into fine wines, fresh barramundi, lamb, kangaroo and emu steaks, bush vegetables and luscious desserts, the lanterns are dimmed, the port poured and the legends of the southern sky are explained by a local astronomer.

 For something even more intimate, exclusive and gourmet, try Tali Wiri.

-Like Sounds of Silence it’s a four-hour dining experience with a view of Uluru and after-dinner to tales told by an indigenous storyteller, but unlike Sounds, which caters for up to 350 people per evening across three different sites, Tali seats just 20.
+Like Sounds of Silence, it’s a four-hour dining experience with a view of Uluru and tales told by an indigenous storyteller, but unlike Sounds (which caters for up to 350 people per evening across three different sites), Tali seats just 20.

 To give you a feel for the level of gourmet, let’s just say it starts with Louis Roederer.
 The cuisine is distinctly Australian – think tender Darling Downs wagyu and wattleseed rubbed kangaroo carpaccio.